lucasdiedrich/gnome-display-switcher/README.md

  - Gnome-shell source code

-And "feborges" from gnome-shell IRC.
+And "feborges", "Jasper" from gnome-shell IRC.

 License
 ----